Tech-Tactics/articulate-javascript-tools/README.md

 **Version:** 1.0.0
 **Tested with:** Articulate Storyline 360 x64 v3.113.36519.0

 Retrieves the learner's name from the LMS via the SCORM API, reformats it from "Last, First" to "First Last", and stores it in an `lmsName` variable.
-Useful for personalized completion certificates or greeting messages — reference it on-slide with `%lmsName%`.
+Useful for personalized completion certificates or greeting messages.
+Reference it on-slide with `%lmsName%`.

 See [js-trigger-retrieve-lms-name-README.md](storyline%20360/js-trigger-retrieve-lms-name-README.md) for full setup, requirements, and considerations.